forestry

 Tractor Image for slider on front page

-The objective of the Trust is to advance knowledge, understanding, practice, and competence in the application of engineering and technology to achieve sustainable agricultural, food and biological systems for the benefit of the environment and mankind.
+The Douglas Bomford Trust is the only UK charity committed primarily to supporting engineering for agriculture and related industries.
+The objective of the Trust is to advance knowledge, understanding, practice, and competence in the application of ENGINEERING and TECHNOLOGY to achieve sustainable agricultural, food and biological systems for the benefit of the environment and mankind.

 The Trust provides funding to enable competent individuals and organisations to pursue:

-Innovation and the application of science and technology with respect to the design, development, evaluation and construction of machines, systems and techniques.
+Research and innovation by applying science and technology to the design, development, evaluation and construction of machines, systems and techniques.

 tractor

-Other Awards more than £5000, including Postgraduate Research Funding Applications should state clearly but briefly: Why is…
+Awards over £5,000, including Postgraduate Research Funding Applications should state clearly but briefly: Why is the project…

 harvester

-Other Awards less than £5000, including individual travel applications Applications should state clearly but briefly (maximum 2…
+Awards £5,000 or less, including individual travel applications Applications should state clearly but briefly (maximum 2 pages…

 robots